 IV.E.3.c.
-Students may earn up to two quarters of physical education and community engagement credit by participating in Reed's established community engagement programs and completing the required hours.
+Students may earn up to two quarters of credit towards this requirement (a) by participating in, and completing the required hours for, Reed's established community engagement programs or (b) through the experiential learning (EXEL) program.
 Students who earn such credits must also complete four credits of directed physical education classes.